rickstaa/stable-learning-control/docs/source/usage/eval_robustness.rst

 .. seealso::

-    For more information on all the input arguments, see the :ref:`robustness evaluation utility <eval_robustness>` documentation or code `the API reference <../autoapi/index.html>`_.
+    For more information on all the input arguments, see the :ref:`robustness evaluation utility <eval_robustness>` documentation or code :ref:`the API reference <autoapi>`.

 .. important::